joshuasir/form-fill-chat/README.md

 # Convey

-An AI-powered interview survey app, democratizes high-quality data collection in a data-driven era.
+An AI-powered interview survey app that democratizes high-quality data collection in a data-driven era.

 ## Prerequisites